neurips2023-enlsp/neurips2023-enlsp.github.io/index.md

 <h2 class="blackpar_title" id="overview">Overview</h2>
 <p>
-With the emergence of large language and speech models (such as GPT-3, GPT-4, wav2vec, Hubert, wavLM, Whisper, PALM, LLaMA, and PALM 2, and then their variants which are fine-tuned on following instructions (such as Instruct-GPT, Alpaca, Dolly and especially, conversational language models (such as ChatGPT (Link), Bard, Vicuna, StableLM-Tuned, OpenAssistant), we have taken one significant step towards mimicking the human intelligence by machines.
+With the emergence of large language and speech models (such as GPT-3, GPT-4, wav2vec, Hubert, wavLM, Whisper, PALM, LLaMA, and PALM 2, and then their variants which are fine-tuned on following instructions (such as Instruct-GPT, Alpaca, Dolly and especially, conversational language models (such as ChatGPT, Bard, Vicuna, StableLM-Tuned, OpenAssistant), we have taken one significant step towards mimicking the human intelligence by machines.
 This great success has come with the price of pre-training these large models on a huge amount of data, fine-tuning them with instruction-based data and human supervised fine-tuning data, and extensive engineering efforts.
 Despite the great success of these large models, it is evident that most of them are largely over-parameterized and their efficiency is under question.
 Lack of efficiency can largely limit the application of these advanced techniques in practice.
 Training, adapting or deploying these large models on devices or even cloud services with limited memory and computational power can be very challenging.
 <br><br>
 While these current achievements have paved the road for the faster progress of improving large foundation models from different aspects in the future, we need to address different efficiency issues of these models at the same time.
 For example, it has been shown that larger model sizes reveal more zero-shot or few-shot (in-context learning) capabilities in handling different tasks.
 However, collecting data, pre-training and maintaining such large models can be very expensive.
 In terms of training data, it is still not very clear to what extent expanding the training data can improve these pre-trained models and whether we can compress pre-training data without much sacrificing the performance.
 The problem of efficiency becomes more critical when we think about pre-training multimodal models.
 At the time of deployment, designing proper prompts for different tasks can be very arbitrary and time consuming.
 Fine-tuning large language models with billions of parameters is very costly.
 One can think of transferring the knowledge of large foundation models to smaller models (by distillation or symbolic distillation) but still we do not have a straightforward recipe for this task.
 Furthermore, there is a debate in the literature that to what extent we can transfer the knowledge of powerful large black-box models such as ChatGPT to smaller models in specific or general domains.
 Additionally, due to the huge size of the foundation models, applying model compression techniques to them is not an easy task.
 </p>